bzalasky/rockhopper.digital/site/content/_index.md

 <p class="lede">
 Hello, my name is <a href="https://twitter.com/bzalasky">Benjamin Zalasky</a>.
 Do&nbsp;you need help building your product?
-Rockhopper Digital</em> is a digital product consultancy that crafts <span>web</span>&nbsp;<em>&</em>&nbsp;<span>mobile</span> software.
+Rockhopper Digital is a digital product consultancy that crafts <span>web</span>&nbsp;<em>&</em>&nbsp;<span>mobile</span> software.
 </p>